 We tried to have therapy sessions with both, but the husband did not carry on with the sessions; he went away because he is convinced that the problem lies with his wife.
 He doesn’t look at it as a problem of incompatibility and his insensitivity.

 Where do you see marriage heading in another 20-30 years?

 People these days are, however, looking at marriage as something coercive.
-I feel that marriage as an institution is under threat, if we are not going to do anything to increase gender sensitivity, if we are not going to accept the transition of gender roles – that a father does not have to go to office and a mother does not have to cook.
+I feel that marriage as an institution is under threat if we are not going to do anything to increase gender sensitivity if we are not going to accept the transition of gender roles – that a father does not have to go to the office and a mother does not have to cook.
 We have a long way to go in this.
-A lot of couples who have this sensitivity and who understand this, have good relationships and are bringing up really well balanced kids.
+A lot of couples who have this sensitivity and who understand this, have good relationships and are bringing up really well-balanced kids.
 There is a great need for us to advocate, to talk and project the positives.